South Metro Denver Chamber of Commerce | Denver, Co.

 Our Mission

-To enrich the lives of seniors and homebound adults in the South-Metro Denver area by providing nutritious meals and services that promote dignity, well-being and independence.
+To enrich the lives of seniors and homebound adults in South-Metro Denver by providing nutritious meals and services that promote dignity, well-being and independence.

 1968 – 1971 Virginia C. Baker prepares and delivers the first meals for needy seniors from her family home in the Littleton area.